 But Norgate’s unorthodox musical mix also establishes the soundtrack’s playful streak that refuses to take things too seriously.
 There’s too much fun to be had with all those catchy, clanging rhythms and brief snippets of melody, and additions like those heroic horn figures add cinematic flourishes rather than drama.
 Throughout the Blast Corps soundtrack, Norgate strikes a delightful balance between these two poles – crafting a sound that creates a world of immense scale, but never turns remotely ponderous.

 And there’s no better cue to showcase that character than “Destruction Hoedown”, Blast Corps’s piece de resistance and likely the track fans of the game remember best – and Norgate nominated it as his favourite cue from the score as well.
 In a demonstration of inspired madness, Norgate combines wild country fiddle, banjo and mouth harp with borderline cheesy, but oh so catchy mid-90s techno rhythms.
-The result is an instant classic, the sort of composition that’s utterly unique and executed to perfection, with melody hooks that are impossible to get out of your head the second you’ve heard them – and ultimately a beautiful example of the kind of music one only encounters in video games.
+The result is an instant classic, the sort of composition that’s utterly unique and executed to perfection.
+Its melody hooks are impossible to get out of your head the second you’ve heard them – and ultimately a beautiful example of the kind of music one only encounters in video games.

 Norgate’s innovation doesn’t end here either.
 “Bombs Away” plays like the exact opposite of the kind of music one would expect to hear in a game about constantly demolishing and blowing up stuff.
-A patient, calm mood builder with not a hint of propulsive rhythms or melodies, “Bombs Away” combines gentle percussion and arpeggios with wistful, expansive synth melodies and French horn lines.
-It’s as if the world of Blast Corps had stood still for a moment and the gamer is left to contemplate its scope.
-“Upbeat Mood” is equally laid-back, but uses 70s funk, wah-wah guitars and hammond organ to reach that state of mind.
+A patient, calm mood builder with no hint of propulsive rhythms or melodies, “Bombs Away” combines gentle percussion and arpeggios with wistful, expansive synth melodies and French horn lines.
+It’s as if the world of Blast Corps had stood still for a moment, and the gamer is left to contemplate its scope.
+“Upbeat Mood” is equally laid-back, but uses 70s funk, wah-wah guitars and Hammond organ to reach that state of mind.
 No, Blast Corps doesn’t make for a stylistically very coherent soundtrack, but that’s part of the fun.